Ogata Gekkō: Biography

-In 1886, Gekkō produced the print series Gekkō Zuihitsu (月耕随筆, "Gekkō’s Random Sketches").
+In 1886, Gekkō produced the print series Gekkō Zuihitsu (月耕随筆, "Gekkō’s Random Sketches"), published the following year by Matsuki Heikichi and consisting of forty-seven ōban tate-e prints plus a frontispiece.
+The subjects are not focused on any single theme, ranging instead across history and mythology to depict warriors, poets and ordinary people alike; only the series' title cartouche and Gekkō's characteristic composition and generally muted colours identify the prints as belonging to a single series.
 In 1888, he married an art student of his, Tai Kiku—his second marriage—and changed his family name to Tai.
 He was a judge in the Japan Youth Painting Association, which he helped found in 1891.
 The First Sino-Japanese War was the subject of a number of triptychs he designed in 1894–1895.

+Despite his artistic reputation, Gekkō continued to produce both woodblock prints and lithographs for magazines including Bungei Kurabu, Fūzoku Gahō and Hansei Zasshi, and served as a war correspondent during the Sino-Japanese War.
+Between 1894 and 1903 he produced twenty-one volumes of sketchbook albums known as Gekkō manga, still regarded today as a model for aspiring artists, and he continued to work occasionally for newspapers until 1910.

 From the 1890s, Gekkō won a number of national and international art prizes.
 He was one of the earliest Japanese artists to win international attention.
 At the World's Columbian Exposition in Chicago in 1893, he won a prize for Edo Sannō matsuri (江戸山王祭, "Edo’s Sannō Festival"), and in 1904, he won the Gold Prize for the series Fuji hyakkei (富士百景, "One Hundred Views of Mount Fuji") at the Louisiana Purchase Exposition.
 His work was exhibited at the Exposition Universelle in Paris in 1900 and at the Japan-British Exhibition in London in 1910.
 In 1898, at the Japan Art Association, Emperor Meiji bought his painting Soga yo-uchi (曽我夜討, "Night Attack of the Soga").
 He won third prize at the sixth Ministry of Education Art Exhibition in 1912.

+Gekkō is said to have broken many of the conventions of print production: carvers and printers typically required designers to supply clear lines and separated colours, but Gekkō challenged these requirements, making their work increasingly complex.
+Although his techniques were thoroughly modern, he considered himself firmly rooted in the ukiyo-e tradition, paying tribute to it with an early print series, Ukiyo Jūnikagetsu, as well as with a series based on the Tale of Genji and a series dedicated to the Forty-seven rōnin.